baselime/docs/sending-data/cloudflare.md

 ## 3. Enable Logpush on Your Cloudflare Workers

 To complete the setup, you'll need to enable logpush on your Cloudflare workers.
-Follow the Cloudflare documentation to learn how to do this:

 Add `logpush = true` to the top level section of your Workers wrangler.toml file